NMUEPI/Telomere_Length/README.md

 Mapping read sequences to the human reference genome.

 ### Telomere Length Estimation
-Telseq *(https://github.com/zd1/telseq)* and Qmotif *(https://github.com/AdamaJava/adamajava/tree/master/qmotif)* were applied to estimate the telomere length based on the whole-genome sequencing.
+Telseq *(https://github.com/zd1/telseq)* and Qmotif *(https://github.com/AdamaJava/adamajava/tree/master/qmotif)* were applied to estimate the telomere length based on the whole-genome sequencing data.

 ### Single-cell Multiomics Analysis
 Datasets can be accessed in the NCBI Gene Expression Omnibus (GEO) repository under their GSE numbers: accession numbers of mouse embryo scRNA-seq data are GSE136714; accession numbers of mouse embryo scNOME-seq data are GSE136715.